 To further develop my point, I will proceed step by step.
 Let me first consider Lucas's conception of theory under the assumption that it comprises only propositions (a) to (d).
 This amounts to just considering Lucas's "Expectations and the Neutrality of Money" and "An Equilibrium Model of the Business Cycle" papers and forgetting about his endorsement of real business cycle models.
 I pose two questions: first, which affiliation would best fit this redefinition of Lucas's conception of theory, the Walrasian or the Marshallian?
-Second, can it be considered consistent?
+Second, can this conception of a theory be considered robust?

 My answer to the first question is that Lucas's approach, as redefined above, is purely Walrasian.
 Neo-Walrasian economists could easily hail these papers as excellent contributions to their field.
-Marshallians, such as Friedman, would agree with this diagnosis, and for this reason they would reject it.
-As to the second question, my answer is 'Yes' with two qualifications.
-The first is that, in this case, where the predictive test is excluded by definition, Lucas should refrain from claiming that Friedman's expectations-augmented Phillips curve model is superior to the Keynesian trade-off model because the result of Friedman's model is built in its assumptions.
-The second qualification concerns Lucas's argument about model economies playing an analogous role.
-Lucas states that the right question to ask about a given model economy is whether it is useful, not whether it is true.
-Of course, neo-Walrasians would agree with him, for it would be surprising if any economists declared that their theory was totally useless.
-But this being said, they are rather vague when it comes to describing what their theory's usefulness consists of.
-By contrast, Lucas gives the usefulness term a more precise content by declaring that it bears on the ability of analogous models to assess
+Marshallians, such as Friedman, would agree with this diagnosis, and for this reason they would find it uninteresting.
+As to the second question, my answer is 'Yes' with an important qualification.
+Take Lucas's "Expectations and the Neutrality of Money" model (Lucas [1972],1981).
+While its logical consistence is not to be questioned, its usefulness is more problematic.
+Remember that Lucas states that the right question to ask about a given model economy is whether it is useful, not whether it is true.
+Neo-Walrasians would agree with this statement, for it would be surprising if any economist declared that his or her theory was totally useless.
+But, this being said, neo-Walrasians are rather vague when it comes to describing what their theory's usefulness consists of.
+If Lucas's conception of theory excluded empirical testing, he would have to fall back on the negative benchmark argument of traditional neo-Walrasians instead of his more precise meaning of usefulness as the ability of analogous models to be empirically assessed.